leanghok120/anigarden/README.md

 ## 📦 Installation

+There are 2 ways to install:

+### Go

 Make sure you have [mpv](https://mpv.io) and [Go](https://go.dev/dl/) installed (version 1.21+ recommended).
 Then run:

 ```sh
 go install github.com/leanghok120/anigarden@latest
 ```

+### Releases

+Go to the releases and download the binary that fits your machine

 ## 🚀 Usage